KnightNikhil/Java-Interview-Preparation/JavaNotes/Spring.md

 ---

----

-🔹 2.
-Spring AOP (Aspect-Oriented Programming)
-* Purpose: cross-cutting concerns (logging, security, transactions)
-* AOP concepts: JoinPoint, Pointcut, Advice, Aspect, Weaving
-* Types of advices: @Before, @After, @Around, @AfterThrowing, @AfterReturning
-* Using @EnableAspectJAutoProxy
-* Proxy types: JDK dynamic proxies vs CGLIB
-* Use cases: method logging, performance metrics, auditing, validation

-⸻
 # Spring AOP (Aspect-Oriented Programming)

-## 🔹 Purpose: Cross-Cutting Concerns
+## Purpose: Cross-Cutting Concerns

-Spring AOP is used to modularize concerns that cut across multiple classes such as:
+Aspect-Oriented Programming (AOP) is a programming approach that helps in separating concerns in your program, especially those that cut across multiple parts of an application such as:
 - Logging
 - Security
 - Transaction Management